MicrosoftDocs/dynamics365smb-docs/financials/finance-consolidated-company-reporting.md

 ---

-# How To: Work with the Consolidated Trial Balance Report
+# Consolidating Financial Data from Multiple Companies
-If you have more than one company in [!INCLUDE[d365fin](includes/d365fin_md.md)], the Consolidated Trial Balance Report on the Accountant Role Center can give you an overview of the financial health of your overall business.
+If you have more than one company in [!INCLUDE[d365fin](includes/d365fin_md.md)], the Consolidated Trial Balance report on the Accountant Role Center can give you an overview of the financial health of your overall business.

-The report combines general ledger (G/L) entries from each of your companies in a new company that you create to contain the consolidated data.
-This company is typically referred to as the "consolidated company."
+The report combines general ledger entries from each of your companies in a new company that you create to contain the consolidated data.
+This company is typically referred to as the "consolidated company".
 The consolidated company is just a container for the consolidated data, and does not have any live business data.
 The companies that you include in the consolidated company become **Business Units** in the report.

+Consolidating financial data may especially be relevant in connection with intercompany processes.
+For more information, see [Managing Intercompany Transactions](intercompany-manage.md).

 You can consolidate: